cyberbotics/webots-doc/guide/epuck.md

 %end

-### e-puck 2
+### e-puck2

-%figure "e-puck 2 model"
+%figure "e-puck2 model"

 ![epuck2.png](images/robots/epuck/epuck2.png)

 %end

-The [e-puck 2](http://www.gctronic.com/e-puck2.php) has been released in 2018.
+The [e-puck2](http://www.gctronic.com/e-puck2.php) has been released in 2018.
-The e-puck 2 runs linux and is equipped with a WiFi chipset, among other components.
+The e-puck2 is equipped with a WiFi chipset, among other components.
 You will find more information on [this wiki page](http://www.gctronic.com/doc/index.php/e-puck2).

-Remote-controlling the e-puck 2 robot through Bluetooth works the same way as on the first version of the e-puck.
+Remote-controlling the e-puck2 robot through Bluetooth works the same way as on the first version of the e-puck.
-However controller cross-compilation is currently not available for the e-puck 2.
+However controller cross-compilation is currently not available for the e-puck2.

 The `version` field of the `E-puck` PROTO node switches the target version of the e-puck model.
 When set to "2", the e-puck model switches to second version of the e-puck, with the following differences: